Oven-Baked Tradition Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

-The Oven-Baked Tradition Grain Free product line includes four dry dog foods.
+The Oven-Baked Tradition Grain Free product line includes four dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.

-- Oven-Baked Tradition Grain Free Fish Small Bites
+- Oven-Baked Tradition Grain Free Fish (4.5 stars)

 - Oven-Baked Tradition Grain Free Chicken Small Bites